The mixed reality market is projected to pass 73 billion dollars by 2024. How do you use mixed reality in your business? Click to learn more.

 When to Use Virtual Reality vs. Augmented Reality in Your Business

-As mentioned before, virtual reality and augmented reality both possess unique advantages and disadvantages.
-It is important that you understand how to use each effectively and know what tasks are best suited to each.
+As mentioned before, both virtual and augmented reality possess unique advantages and disadvantages.
+You must understand how to use each effectively and know what tasks best suit each.

 Virtual reality lends itself more to navigational endeavors and is great for visualizing landscapes.
-Industries such as tourism and healthcare can benefit greatly from VR because of the immersive experience that it provides.
-Tourists can visit exotic locations from the comfort of their own homes, and the VR can train healthcare workers on difficult tasks without the risks involved with traditional training.
-With this being said, VR does have a 45 minute limit for how long you can wear a headset.
-This is because being fully immersed in a virtual world can cause motion sickness.
+Industries such as tourism and healthcare can benefit greatly from VR because of its immersive experience.
+Tourists can visit exotic locations from the comfort of their own homes, and VR can train healthcare workers on difficult tasks without the risks involved with traditional training.
+With this being said, VR does have a 45-minute limit for how long you can wear a headset.
+This is because fully immersed in a virtual world can cause motion sickness.
 There are also issues with VR’s internet speed, leading to a lagging effect while a user is in a virtual world.

 AR is best for product visualization.
-Augmented reality is great for displaying accurate dimensions of a product via a 3D rendering of a product.
-Likewise, AR is more effective for products with user manuals because AR technology can guide users with product use in real-time.
-AR also has a better track record when it comes to internet speed due to it being incorporated into phones.
+Augmented reality is great for displaying accurate product dimensions via a 3D rendering of a product.
+Likewise, AR is more effective for products with user manuals because AR technology can guide users with product use in real time.
+AR also has a better track record regarding internet speed due to its incorporation into phones.

 VR and AR Use Cases